 These hostels are run independently, providing a place to sleep for backpackers.
 Each Backpacker hostel normally has its own niche (such as running tours, events etc.).
 They normally have far more character and personality.
 These hostels are my favorite ones.
 Also staying at one of these hostels, you will be supporting local businesses.

 3. Flashpacker/Boutique Hostels

-A step up from traditional backpacker hostels, flashpacker hostels or Boutique hostels offer more upscale amenities and facilities.
-They cater to travelers who want the social aspects of hostels but with a higher level of comfort and privacy.
+A step up from traditional backpacker hostels, flashpacker hostels or boutique hostels offer more upscale amenities and facilities.
+They cater to travellers who want the social aspects of hostels but with a higher level of comfort and privacy.